SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The rightmost label of a FQDN is the TLD. the second-rightmost label of a FQDN is a second-level domain.

-The leaf of a given FQDN is the host name
+A host is a device connected to a computer network.
-Domains to the left of a domain label are subdomains of that label.
+In technically correct usage, the leaf of a given FQDN is the hostname. hostname comes from it being the name of the host, a device connected to a network. frustratingly hostname is often also used as a synojym for PQDN or FQDN Domains to the left of a domain label are subdomains of that label.
 Domain is a very ambiguous term: It may refer to everything but the hostname, any PQDN, or the FQDN. a public suffix is a domain under which one can or at one point could register a domain name.